 We agree that transparency and accountability with respect to political activity are important.
-The Company believes that our current disclosure standards, compliance policies and mandatory public disclosure requirements already required under law appropriately address the concerns cited in the shareholder proposal.
-In sum, the Company already has an appropriate system of oversight in place, including the Policy, to confirm that the Company's political contributions comply with applicable law and are in the best, long-term interests of the Company and our shareholders.
+The Company complies fully with all relevant political spending disclosure laws and believes that compliance with such laws in addition to our current disclosure standards and compliance policies appropriately address the concerns cited in the shareholder proposal.
+In sum, the Company already has an appropriate system of oversight in place, including the Policy, to confirm that the Company and our shareholders.
 Accordingly, the Board believes that preparing an additional report as requested by the proposal would be an unnecessary and imprudent use of the Company's time and resources.